-Every time I’ve visited my friends at Point Estero Resort on Fort Myers Beach, I’ve found SAND DOLLARS (and so many other beautiful shells).
+Every time I’ve visited my friends on Fort Myers Beach, I’ve found SAND DOLLARS (and so many other beautiful shells).
 It’s crazy!

 I met Laura, Bruce, Rhonda and Darrell (Michigan) who were happy as clams they found so many SAND DOLLARS …